-Lady Mary’s daughter Mary Countess of Bute had married John Stuart 3rd Earl of Bute (briefly prime minister) and their son, John Stuart Jnr, 4th Earl of Bute married Charlotte Jane Windsor the largest landowner in Cardiff.
+Lady Mary’s daughter Mary (born in Turkey) Countess of Bute had married John Stuart 3rd Earl of Bute (briefly prime minister) and their son, John Stuart Jnr, 4th Earl of Bute married Charlotte Jane Windsor (daughter of the Earl of Pemboke) the largest landowner in Cardiff.

 The Bute family gained large interest in the coal and Iron trade of South Wales and transformed Cardiff from a small town into an important trading centre through development of Cardiff Bute Docks.

 There are connections between the Wortley family and the area around Retford in Nottinghamshire.
 At some time in the past, Sir Richard Wortley (father of Sir FrancisI) bought the manor of Babworth.